|ArtsNorth Calendar | North Country Heritage | Our Members | About AANNH | Contact Us | Home

 (603) 466-2865 or (603) 326-3242 (information)

-The non-profit organization sponsors a Master Organ Recital series and the Big Moose Bach Fest, with visiting musicians of international stature.
+Music in the Great North Woods promotes and supports classical music in New Hampshire's North Country in new, as well as existing, venues.
+During the summer months, the non-profit organization sponsors a Master Organ Recital series and the Big Moose Bach Fest, with visiting musicians of international stature.
 Call, visit the website or email for detailed schedules and more information.
-Events are open to the public, with donations benefiting the entire series of concerts sponsored by Music in the Great North Woods.
+Events are open to the public free of charge, with donations benefiting the entire series of concerts sponsored by Music in the Great North Woods.

 Events at Gorham's Medallion Opera House & Town HappeningsGorham Town Hall's Medallion Opera House (unless otherwise noted)

-20 Park Street, Gorham (603) 466-3322
+20 Park Street, Gorham (603) 466-3322 x3

 |HAVERHILL AREA (including Bradford, VT)|